ippontech/blog-usa/posts/convenient-secrets-with-spring-boot-cloud-aws.md

 Today's applications are broken into smaller and smaller pieces.
 We've been slowly transitioning away from managing our own infrastructure; from using virtual instances to deploying to clusters.
 Your environment may have one or more clusters.
 Those clusters have many services.
 Those services have many tasks.
 Each task is an application running in its own container.
 And more than likely, that application requires **configuration**.

-I want to share with you a simple way to store your sensitive configuration and to inject that configuration into your application.
+I want to share with you a simple way to store your sensitive configuration and to have your application retrieve it at startup.
 This solution is appealing because there's no infrastructure to manage, has little maintenance, and scales beautifully.
 So let's get started.

 # Storing your configuration

-For a contrived example, we'll store a *GitHub Token* in AWS Parameter Store and make it available to our Spring Boot application that is deployed to ECS Fargate.
+For a contrived example, I'll store a *GitHub Token* in AWS Parameter Store and make it available to our Spring Boot application.

 ## Pre-reqs